exoplatform/exo-documentation/docs/GettingStarted.rst

 				 - Creating or joining a space
 				 - Updating your profile
 				 - Adding/Editing a wiki page
+				 - Closing, opening or locking a topic in Forum application
+				 - Adding a poll to a topic
+				 - Editing an event in Calendar
+				 - Moving a wiki page
+				 - Editing a space's description/avatar
+				 - Connecting with a new user

              are not editable, you just can delete them when you click on |image146| button.